 If you cease to be lawfully resident in the UK, for example if you become an overstayer, the DVLA can revoke your driving licence.

-If you are making an immigration application for permission to come to or remain in the UK, you are required to declare criminal convictions.
-Please note that road traffic offences must be declared and can be treated very seriously.
+In any UK immigration application you are required to declare criminal convictions, including road traffic offences.
 If you have been disqualified from driving then you will need to declare this.

 Although you are not required to declare any fixed penalty notices (which were not issued by a court), be aware that if you fail to pay, this could result in a more serious punishment, which may have to be declared.
 If you have received multiple fixed penalty notices then this could also be treated seriously by the Home Office when considering your immigration application.
 You are advised to seek legal advice from an immigration specialist if you think any of these matters may affect you.